msbobh/FeatureVec/README.md

 # FeatureVec
- Converts text files (.txt) to vectors of 1 and 0's.
-The length of the vectors needs to be specified as a constant in the code (program.cs) and recompiled

- A dictioary file as also needed as input, must be named dictionary.fil

- This program reads in all the flattened .txt files in the directory where the program is executed, The input files need to be proccesed by ProcessDocs so they are stripped of punctuation and destemmed).
- The program then looks up the each word in the dictionary and creates a binary feature vector with 1's representing the words matched in the dictionary.
+    This function reads in all the flattened .txt files that have been preprocessed (stripped of punctuation and destemmed) The proceeds to look up the each word in the dictionary and creates a feature vector with freqeuncies for words present in the scanned document and dictionary and zeros otherwise.

+    Output is one vector file for each document processed (suffixes are  *.vec) a Matrix of all the processed files is also created
- Output are *.vec files and a single matrix "resume.mat" that is composed from all the row vectors with the length being the number of .txt files processed
+    "resume.mat" that is composed from all the row vectors.

+    In order to determine the length of the vectors (equal to the number of words in the dictionary) the program reads the number of lines in directrly from the dictionary and saves that for use in the program.

- Requires the dictionary file "dictionary.fil", note this is not the direct output from Process docs.
-The file is loaded into excel trimmed of short words and the column of frequences removed (at this time these are for analysis only).
+    Note: Requires the dictionary file "dictionary.fil", also note this is not the direct output from Process docs.
+The file is loaded into excel trimmed of short words and and saves as a csv.
- ** Bug,program will consume any text file in the directory even if it is not a training example
+    * Bug,program will consume any text file in the directory even if it is not a training example